 Brokers licensed with FINRA are required to follow rules, laws, and regulations when recommending the purchase or sale of a security.
 Additionally, the broker-dealers are required by law to supervise broker activities.

 Based on our experience, we believe that there are more investors who have been the victim of broker misconduct or investment fraud.
-If you’ve worked with or invested with David Fagenson, you should contact Peiffer Wolf Carr & Kane immediately.
-Peiffer Wolf Carr & Kane is currently investigating David Fagenson’s practices, as well as the products he recommended to individual investors.
+If you invested in GPB Capital or hold GPB Private Placements, you should contact Peiffer Wolf Carr & Kane immediately.
+Peiffer Wolf Carr & Kane is currently investigating the brokers and broker-dealers that sold GPB.
 Concerns about possible broker misconduct and investment fraud are serious, and we are committed to fighting on behalf of investors.

 If you believe you were a victim of investment fraud or broker misconduct, it is imperative to take action.
 Peiffer Wolf Carr & Kane has represented thousands of victims, and we remain committed to fighting on behalf of investors.
 Contact Peiffer Wolf Carr & Kane today by filling out a Contact Form on our website or by calling 585-310-5140 to schedule a FREE Case Evaluation.